algolia/autocomplete/packages/website/docs/using-vue.md

 Learn how to embed Autocomplete into a Vue application.

-You can integrate an autocomplete instance into a Vue application using [Vue's Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api).
+You can integrate an Autocomplete instance into a Vue application using [Vue's Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api).
 Specifically you can instantiate an Autocomplete instance in the [`onMounted`](https://v3.vuejs.org/api/composition-api.html#lifecycle-hooks) lifecycle hook in the [`setup`](https://v3.vuejs.org/guide/composition-api-setup.html) function.

 This guide shows how to embed an autocomplete with [recent searches](adding-recent-searches) into a Vue application.
 Though it uses the [recent searches plugin](adding-recent-searches) for the [source](sources) of items, you could use any other source or sources you like.

 ## Prerequisites

 This tutorial assumes that you have:
-- an existing [Vue (v3) application](https://v3.vuejs.org/) where you want to implement the autocomplete dropdown
+- an existing [Vue (v3) application](https://v3.vuejs.org/) where you want to implement the autocomplete menu
 - familiarity with the [basic Autocomplete configuration options](basic-options)

 ## Getting started